chrisinthailand/TFA-Modlists/README.md

 # TFA-Modlists

 This repository contains all active TFA modlists.
 Pushing to `master` is strictly forbidden, please fork and make a pull request, or make an Issue.
+Please include the mod or mods in the title of the issue.

 ## Mission building with TFA modlists